-“We have been seeing too many drug-seekers that, despite years of experience in their field, lack a sufficiently nuanced approach, and so are getting exposed to many needless, costly and potentially dangerous diagnostic studies and treatments,” Dr. Vinnie Gambino of CMS explained.
+“We have been seeing too many drug-seekers that, despite years of experience in their field, lack a sufficiently-nuanced approach, and so are getting exposed to many needless, costly and potentially dangerous diagnostic studies and treatments,” Dr. Vinnie Gambino of CMS explained.
 “If we can get them to refine their presentations, then we can really enhance the drug-seeking process, save a lot of tax dollars and improve patient care.”

-“I think this is going to be a real win-win-win for patients, health providers, and insurers, as well as hospitals dealing with uninsured patients,” explained Dr. Maria Corleone, whose groundbreaking research in streamlining pain management inspired the project.
+“I think this is going to be a real win-win-win for patients, health professionals, and insurers, as well as hospitals dealing with uninsured patients,” explained Dr. Maria Corleone, whose groundbreaking research in streamlining pain management inspired the project.

 “By re-educating patients to stick to preferred diagnoses with limited demonstrable physical, laboratory or radiological findings, such as fibromyalgia, reflex sympathetic dystrophy and idiopathic peripheral neuropathy.”

 Avoid extraneous details that might warrant imaging or labs, like new neurological findings.
 “We find that we can get these patients in and out of emergency departments efficiently with these simple guidelines.”

 Initial pilot studies have been extremely successful.
 We find that patients are adept at learning these enhanced drug-seeking techniques and spreading them to the community.